Managing servers in a cluster

 • You explicitly rebalance the databases across the cluster.

-The command REALLOCATE DATABASE[S] can be used to rebalance database allocations across the cluster, adding some to the newly added server(s).
-This command can be used with DRYRUN to get a view of how the databases would be rebalanced.
+The command REALLOCATE DATABASE[S] can be used to rebalance database allocations across the cluster, adding some to the newly added server(s), see Reallocate databases for more information.

 Removing a server from the cluster